 Counselling: Can anyone do it?

 Working with a counsellor or therapist is an intimate process that can leave you feeling vulnerable.
-Designed to create an environment where you can feel comfortable to explore your thoughts, feelings, and deep-seated emotions without fear of judgement, it’s important to find someone you feel comfortable opening up to and that you can trust.
+Designed to create an environment where you can feel comfortable exploring your thoughts, feelings, and deep-seated emotions without fear of judgement, it’s important to find someone you feel comfortable opening up to and that you can trust.
 But how do you know the therapist you’ve found will provide a high standard of care?

 Currently, there are no laws against anyone operating as a therapist, psychotherapist, or counsellor in the UK.
 A BBC investigation in early 2020 revealed that thanks to cheap online courses that are easy to cheat, many qualifications could be ‘meaningless’.